KittPhi/python-projects/fall-det/FALL-DET.md

 # Senior Thesis: Vision-Based Fall Detection on IoT and offloading computation onto Super Computer.
+> Goal is to create a vision-based fall detection methods (without accelerometers) onto an IoT device (low computation) and offload to super computer to do the heavy computation to create an affordable IoT, yet effective Fall Detection solution.
+> Purely vision-based approaches focuses on the frames of video to detect a fall.

 1. What image type to use as input?
 2. Which Image Dataset to use?
 3. (Server) Handles heavy computational Machine Learning Training